ConnectBox/website_posts/about/about.md

 # About/Contact

-For more information about the project, send an email to: <connectbox@globaltech.team>
+For more information about the project, send an email to: <help@connectbox.technology>
 ___

 ## Team Members: